HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 > Plan the work and work the plan. ~Unknown

 Without a plan, you're herding cats.
-That doesn't mean you _must_ have a plan, but it will make things easier throughout the project.
+That doesn't mean you _must_ have a plan, but it makes things easier throughout the project.
 There are several variables and considerations when writing a technical document or set of docs.
 Planning for those ahead of time allows you to focus on doing the tasks and coordinating them, instead of figuring out what they are as you go.